stanley-fork/ragit/tests/README.md

 2. You'll see a very long string literal `help_message`.
 Add `foo` here.
 3. A few lines later, you'll see a lot of `elif command == "test_name"`.
 Add `foo` here.
 4. This is the most important one.
 You'll see a very long list `tests` after `elif command == "all"`.
 You have to add `foo` here so that CI runs `foo`.
 Please don't place your new test after `migrate`.

+## Interaction between a test case and the runner

+There are a few ways a test case can interact with the runner.

+1. Whether the case raises an exception or not is the most important information.
+If it does, the test runner records the exception and its stack trace in the test result.
+So a failed test must raise an exception and the exception must have as much information as possible.
+2. The runner doesn't care about return value at all because only successful cases return.
+3. Sometimes you want information from successful tests.
+And sometimes it's difficult to encode all the information in the exception and stack trace.
+In those cases, you can use `send_message`.
+  - If a case sends a message, the runner records the message in the result.
+  - If it sends messages multiple times, the messages are joined with `"\n\n"`.